 In this assignment, you will create a web application for persistent handling of programming code snippets using an application framework and an object data modeling library for MongoDB.

-Users must be able to register themselves and must be able to login to the application after entering a user ID and a password.
-A user cannot register an already existing user ID as user ID is unique for the application.
-A user must be able to log off from the application it has already logged on to.
+Users must be able to register and login to the application after entering a username and a password.
+A user cannot register an already existing username because the username must be unique to the application.
+A logged-in user must be able to log out of the application.

-Anonymous users will only be able to view snippets.
-Authenticated users, in addition to view, must also be able to create, edit and delete own snippets.
-Nobody but the authenticated user should be able to create, edit and delete her/his own snippets.
-Because of this the application must support some basic authentication and authorization.
-Only use of the session store, using the express-session module, is allowed for implementation of authentication and authorization.
-You must not use any modules like Passport, etc., to authenticate or authorize.
+Anonymous users should only be able to view snippets.
+Authenticated users, in addition to view snippets, must also be able to create, edit, and delete their snippets.
+No one but the authenticated user should be able to create, edit and delete their snippets.
+Because of this, the application must support some basic authentication and authorization.
+On the server-side, you may only use session storage, using the express-session package, to implement authentication and authorization.
+You must not use any packages such as Passport, etc., to authenticate or authorize.